 - 1. Did the court err in finding that Husband had dissipated marital funds? - 2.
-Did the court err in finding that Wife had not dissipated \$200,000 from the parties' home equity line of credit? - 3.
-Did the court err in valuating Husband's interest in the Massachusetts Avenue Surgery Center ("MASC")?
+Did the court err in finding that Wife had not dissipated \$200,000 from the parties' home equity line of credit? - 4.
+Did the court err by finding that the appellee's reasonable needs were \$15,623.81 per month when her testimony contradicted the trial court's findings regarding her expenses?